-If no more licenses are available, the simulations will not start or continue but reach the status "Waiting for License" and will wait up to 24 hours for a license before they will exit with license failure.
+If no more licenses are available, the simulations will not start or continue but reach the status "Waiting for License", see Section 3.1.2.
 This may be used to implement a simple, short-term quasi batch mode.
-With this the jobs will be started in a random order that can not be influenced once a license is available again.
+Note that this is not a traditional queue.
+The waiting simulations are collected in a pool and will be started in a random order that can not be influenced once a license is available again.
+In a HPC environment the usage of a scheduling engine is more recommended, compare Section 1.2.5.3.